cfbolz/pyfidget/README.md

 of the quadrant.
 Or you can evaluate the (now much simpler) formula in the quadrant by executing it for every pixel.

-This is an interesting use case of compiler/optimization techniques because it requires the optimizer to execute really quickly, since it is an essential part of the performance of the algorithm.
+This is an interesting use case of JIT compiler/optimization techniques because it requires the optimizer to execute really quickly, since it is an essential part of the performance of the algorithm.
+The optimizer runs literally hundreds of times to render a single image, and if the algorithm is used for 3D models it becomes even more crucial.

 ## Applying the toy optimizer pattern

+TODO Max: IMO it's not clear what it means by "applying the toy optimizer pattern"

 The first thing I did was to implement a simple interpreter for the SSA-form input program.
 The interpreter is a simple register machine, where every